Latest News

 Miniature Quilting

 Lisa has created these two miniatures from a design by Pam Buda of Heartspun Quilts to give you ideas of what to aim for.
 Each is made up of 4 blocks, you can choose which size to do - 4" or 6" blocks.
+One of the blocks uses foundation paper piecing and Lisa will provide the paper as it is something she got in the US and can be left in the block.

 Requirements: